Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-search/README.md

 **inputType**: {string} (optional) default "text".
 Type of the input field to render, e.g. "search" or "text" (default)<br />
 **expandable** {boolean} (optional) default true.
 Whether to use an expanding search control, if false then a regular input is used.
 **autocomplete** {boolean} (optional) default true.
 Whether the browser should offer field auto-completion for the input field to the user.
+**autocompleteEnabled** {boolean} (optional) default true.
+Whether find-as-you-type suggestions should be offered for matching content items.
+Set to false to disable.

 ### Search results